Soft Cut-Out Sugar Cookies with Cream Cheese Frosting

 One thing that I love about this time of year is the cookies.
 Or more specifically, soft cut-out sugar cookies.
 There’s something so fun about decorating sugar cookies around this time of year, so I thought it would be the perfect time to share this recipe with you.

 The wonderful thing about this sugar cookie recipe is that you don’t have to chill the cookie dough.
-There’s nothing more frustrating than making sugar cookie dough and having to wait 1-2 hours before you can even cut them out to bake.
+There’s nothing more frustrating than making sugar cookie dough and having to wait 1 to 2 hours before you can even cut them out to bake.

 With this recipe, all you have to do is mix up the sugar cookie dough, roll it out, cut out your cookies, and bake them.
 It doesn’t get much easier than that, does it?

-One important ingredient that you need for these cookies is Crisco® All-Vegetable Shortening.
-You can find Crisco in the traditional blue tub or 1-cup baking sticks like the picture above.
+One important ingredient that you need for these cookies is shortening.
+I typically use Crisco, you can find it in the traditional blue tub or 1-cup baking sticks like the picture above.

 Another great thing about using shortening versus butter in these cookies is that it doesn’t require refrigeration.
 In other words, you can start mixing up your cookie dough immediately, unlike other recipes where you have to wait for your butter to soften.

-To make this cookie dough, you’ll start out with some flour, baking powder, and salt.
+To make this cookie dough, you’ll mix together some flour, baking powder, and salt.
 For the wet ingredients, you’ll start by mixing together the shortening and sugar, then add the egg, a couple tablespoons of milk, and vanilla extract.
 You’ll combine the dry ingredients with the wet ingredients and mix them together until just combined.

-Then, you’ll divide the cookie dough in half and roll it out onto a lightly floured surface.
+Then, divide the cookie dough in half and roll it out onto a lightly floured surface.
 You can roll the dough out to about 1/4-inch thick or a little bit thicker to 3/8-inch thick.
 I rolled these cookies to 3/8-inch thick because I wanted them to be a little thicker and softer.
 Then, cut out shapes, place them on a baking sheet lined with parchment paper, and bake them.

-You can top these cookies with any kind of frosting that you like, but I really love these cookies with some cream cheese frosting.
-You can also add a drop or two of food dye to the frosting and change up the color for different holidays or other celebrations!
+- You can add a drop or two of food dye to the frosting and change up the color for different holidays or other celebrations!